Undermyth/TreeDect-web/README.md

 A tool for detecting and counting trees from drones.

+This project is sponsored by Fujian Agricultural And Forestry University.

 > [!WARNING]
 > This repo is still in early stage of developing.
 Any bug is possible.